Soccer-Team Melli bridges the U.S.-Iran divide

 Beitashour is by no means the only U.S. citizen rooting for Iran at the World Cup, with the team's Portuguese coach Carlos Queiroz including much-travelled American Dan Gaspar on his technical team.

-And there were a fair few fans at the Baixada Arena on Monday afternoon wearing the red, white and green colors of the Islamic Republic and speaking with American accents.
+And there were a fair few fans at the Baixada Arena on Monday afternoon wearing the red, white and green colours of the Islamic Republic and speaking with American accents.

 One of them was Hackensack attorney Nima Ameri, who had flown in from New Jersey on a last minute impulse and secured tickets for the game.